codesplinta/busser/README.md

 2. URL
 3. Memory (e.g. JavaScript variables)

 Storing state appropriately in these 3 places makes it really easy for data to flow unrestricted through your React frontend to get to all the places/client components it needs to go.
 I like to call **busser**: the all-in-one UI state manager.
 However, **busser** not only manages state but also manages the flow of state from one client component to another.

+Additionally, **busser** is reactive alternative to the interactive model found in the way React works already.
+ReactJS makes use of imperative command-driven interactive APIs like `setState(...)` to drive UI updates. **busser** uses a different approach to this interactive model which is the reactive model (using an event bus to communicate shared data across multiple React. components).

+When learning the **_[Go programming language]_**(https://go.dev), in the section on _[Concurrency]_(https://go.dev/doc/effective_go#concurrency), there's this saying:

+>Do not communicate by sharing memory; instead, share memory by communicating

+This is the basis of how **busser** works at its core, unlike _Redux_ and _Zustand_ that communicate by sharing memory (or sharing the store that contains the data to different ReactJS components), **busser** shares memory by communicating (or sharing the data via an event bus to different ReactJS components instead of the store).

 >Hooks that manage state in the **URL**